ethereum/ethereum-org-website/src/content/wrapped-ether.md

 - **Simplistic design**: The canonical WETH smart contract has less than 60 lines of code and lacks complexities that can produce unintended bugs or exploitable vulnerabilities.
 - **Zero admin controls**: Your interaction with WETH is fully **trustless** as no one has administrative control of the WETH token contract.
 As such, you don't have to worry about a malicious admin arbitrarily minting or burning tokens, censoring attempts to withdraw your ETH, or blacklisting transfers.
 - **Non-upgradeable**: The WETH contract is non-upgradeable (unlike many variants) and has remained the same since its launch many years ago.
-- **Extensively audited and tested**: Members of the Ethereum community (including auditors, developers, and security researchers) have tested the securityof the WETH contract before *and* after its launch.
+- **Extensively audited and tested**: Members of the Ethereum community (including auditors, developers, and security researchers) have tested the security of the WETH contract before *and* after its launch.
 The WETH contract has also passed formal verification, which is considered the highest security standard for Ethereum-based applications.

 Now, while the WETH contract is considered very secure, some hypothetical attack scenarios exist including: